linna2/linna22.github.io/aboutme.md

 Hi, I’m Michael.

-I’m someone who finds joy in asking “why?”—and occasionally “why not?”
-Whether I’m exploring the theoretical underpinnings of a problem or building something hands-on, I’m drawn to challenges that require both precision and imagination.
+I like asking "why" and sometimes "why not."
+Whether I'm thinking through a tricky problem or building something hands-on, I’m drawn to challenges that need both logic and creativity.

-I’ve learned that I’m happiest when I’m fully immersed—thinking through a proof that resists easy answers, debugging code at midnight, or collaborating on a project where every teammate brings a different perspective.
-I don’t just want to learn how things work; I want to stretch them, question them, and sometimes even reinvent them.
+I’m at my best when I’m fully into something.
+That could mean working through a proof that refuses to make sense, debugging code late at night, or teaming up with people who see things differently.
+I don’t just want to understand how things work.
+I want to push them, rethink them, and sometimes build something completely new.

-Outside of structured academics, I value self-driven work.
-Some of my most meaningful experiences have come from independent exploration—experimenting with new algorithms, learning from research mentors, or prototyping ideas that never quite “worked,” but taught me something anyway.
+Some of the most meaningful things I’ve done have come from following my own curiosity.
+I’ve tested algorithms just to see what would happen, learned from research mentors, and chased ideas that didn’t always work out but still taught me a lot.

-What excites me most about college isn’t just the coursework—though I look forward to being challenged intellectually—it’s the culture of curiosity, collaboration, and pushing boundaries.
-I want to be in a place where it’s normal to debate a math problem over dinner or stay up late building something that no one assigned.
+What excites me most about college isn’t just the classes, even though I’m looking forward to those.
+It’s the environment.
+I want to be in a place where it’s normal to argue over a math problem at dinner or stay up late building something just because it sounds interesting.

-Thanks for taking the time to visit.
-If anything here resonates—or raises questions—I’d love to talk.
+Thanks for reading.
+If anything here stands out or sparks a question, I’d love to talk.